• Skip to primary navigation

 What do you eat with steak fajitas?

 I like to add a sprinkle of cheese, fresh salsa, guacamole/avocado, and cilantro to my fajitas.
 You can add corn, jalapeno peppers, other sauces, or sour cream to yours too.
-Make them your own and use whatever you've got in the fridge.
+Use whatever you've got in the fridge.

 • If you made extra flat iron steak fajitas and don't want to eat it all as fajitas, chop it up, and add to this black bean pasta, or make into a burrito bowl, or quesadilla.
 It'd also be great added to eggs in the morning.